10 Movies That Inspire Gratitude

 While every Pixar movie teaches numerous moral lessons, it is Inside Out, wherein gratitude is one of the main themes.
 The film is about a young teenage girl named Riley (Kaitlyn Dias) who is going through a tough part of her young life when she and her family move to San Francisco.

 To help Riley cope with the stress, Joy decides to help by focusing on keeping the girl’s mental state happy.
-First, however, as the movie will point out, we must embrace and be grateful for all the memories that we have, both happy and sad ones.
+First, however, as the film will show, we must embrace and be grateful for all the memories that we have, both happy and sad ones.

 The sadness that individuals experience can help cope with disappointment and heartache; it will also make the happy memories even brighter.
 Every memory counts as these are what makes people who they are.